Experience the new TAFE NSW website... Launch Beta!

 View our news, press releases, videos, announcements and publications about TAFE NSW.
 Learn more

-Some mentor-protégé relationships form organically.
-Alternatively, you might actively pursue a relationship with someone you respect in order to learn from them.
-Some companies even have formal mentoring programs in place to match up junior and senior employees.
-Even if they don't, the HR department may be able to put you in touch with someone if you ask.
+Some organisations have formal mentoring programs in place to match up junior and senior employees.
+Even if they don't, the HR people may be able to put you in touch with someone if you ask.

-If you're self-employed, you might choose to contact someone who you admire.
-Ask if they will meet you for coffee to give you some career advice and see where things go from there.
-Also, there are many organisations, such as The Enterprise Hub and Small Business Mentoring Service that connect those who wish to mentor and those seeking mentoring.
-And if all else fails, it might be worth hiring a business coach to act as your mentor.
+If you're self-employed, you might choose to contact someone you admire.
+Ask if they will meet you for coffee to give you some career advice, then see where things go from there.